Promoting Labour Rights, Gender Equality and Freedom of Association in Pakistan’s Media

 • Institutional evaluation and assessment of national and regional media unions and union strengthening program

-• Establishment of “Women in Media” mentoring network
+• Establishment of “Women in Media” leadership taskforce, and regional chapters

 Location: Pakistan